The process of underwriting is where we decide if we can offer a customer the cover they have applied for and what premium they should be charged.

 The client undergoes a medical by a nurse or a doctor which provides us with details of their current health.

-Sometimes the underwriter needs more information pertaining to a disclosed condition.
+Sometimes the underwriter needs more information relating to a disclosed condition.
 In this instance a nurse will call the client to obtain the relevant information.
 This helps to speed up the application process.

 - Other medical tests